Apollo199999999/Flood-Extent-Predictor/data/README.md

 * 2018 Nigeria Floods

 ## Flood conditioning factors
 This dataset uses Google Earth Engine to obtain feature maps for the following flood conditioning factors that have been identified to be more pertinent for flood detection.
-These feature maps are stored in 25m resolution.
+These feature maps are stored in 25 m resolution.
 Where possible, these feature maps are obtained from dates within 6 months prior to the flood event.
 * Altitude (DEM)
 * Slope (multiplied by 1000 and stored as integer)
 * Land use